grame-cncm/faustdoc/src/tutorials/rnbo.md

 faust -lang codebox -double osc.dsp -o osc.codebox
 ```

-This will generate a serie of functions to init, update parameters and compute audio frames.
+This will generate a series of functions to init, update parameters and compute audio frames.

 ### Looking at the generated code